DVidal1205/obsidian-vault/D&D/Game Information/Sessions/Session 011.md

 - 7-9: Flipped and reversed
 - 9-12: Oriented Counterclockwise (Left)
 **Dorban**
+"First you buried Canlen, and then you landed the finishing blow on a minuteman "
 - AC 14
-- 50/50
+- 60/60
 - Move speed 35ft
-- Multiattack: Two unarmed strikes, +4, 5 damage
+- Multiattack: Two unarmed strikes, +4, 6(10) damage
-- Pellet: Dexterity save DC 13, 1d6 + 2 damage
+- Pellet: Dexterity save DC 13, 4(8) + 4 damage
 - Grapple: Dexterity save DC 13 or restrained
 - Harden: +2 AC as a reaction
 - Stomp: DC 13 Strength or push/prone and 1d6 damage
+**Tross**
+- AC 16
+- 40/40
+- Any sorcerer or warlock spells 4th level and lower

 ### University
 #### Goods